Difegue/LANraragi/tools/Documentation/api-documentation/archive-api.md

 ID of the Archive to process.
 {% endapi-method-parameter %}
 {% endapi-method-path-parameters %}
+{% api-method-query-parameters %}
+{% api-method-parameter name="force" type="bool" required=false %}
+Force a full background re-extraction of the Archive.
+Existing cached files might still be used in subsequent `/api/archives/:id/page` calls until the Archive is fully re-extracted.
+{% endapi-method-parameter %}
+{% endapi-method-query-parameters %}
 {% endapi-method-request %}

 {% api-method-response %}
 {% api-method-response-example httpCode=200 %}
 {% api-method-response-example-description %}
-The Archive is extracted server-side and you can now get its images.
+The Archive is being extracted server-side and you can now get its images.
 {% endapi-method-response-example-description %}

 ```javascript